ros2/ros2_documentation/source/Tutorials/Intermediate/Launch/Creating-Launch-Files.rst

 The goal of the system is to launch two turtlesim windows, and have one turtle mimic the movements of the other.

 When launching the two turtlesim nodes, the only difference between them is their namespace values.
-Unique namespaces allow the system to start two nodes without node name nor topic name conflicts.
+Unique namespaces allow the system to start two nodes without node name or topic name conflicts.
 Both turtles in this system receive commands over the same topic and publish their pose over the same topic.
-Without unique namespaces, there would be no way to distinguish between messages meant for one turtle or the other.
+With unique namespaces, messages meant for different turtles can be distinguished.

 The final node is also from the ``turtlesim`` package, but a different executable: ``mimic``.
 This node has added configuration details in the form of remappings.